Paul Backalenick - Mystery & Suspense Writer

 (I promise not to send emails often.)

+All fiction is on some level autobiographical so there is something of me in every one of my characters, highly exaggerated in some cases, but some part of my personality is lodged in each.
 I became a writer for the same reason I studied psychology in college.
 Both were attempts to understand myself, as the product of a particular family, in a particular place and time.
-As a fiction writer, I am really exploring my own motives, thoughts and behavior, through my characters.
-They wrestle with moral dilemmas, just as I do.
-And there is always something else of me in every one of them, exaggerated in many cases, singled out as a dominant trait, but some part of my personality is lodged in each.
-Have I come to know myself better this way?
+Have I come to know myself better through writing?
 Maybe, but regardless, I believe drawing on my own traits adds believability to my characters and makes them more interesting for me to work with.
+And so, like all writers of fiction, I am really exploring my own motives, thoughts and behavior, my morailty, my beliefs, etc., through my characters.

 Nature is my first love.
-I am a Southern New Englander.
-My roots are there.
-I love the woods, the ponds and fields of New England.
-I was born in Boston and grew up in Westport, Connecticut, moving there at age five.
-I went to Brown University in Providence, Rhode Island for my Bachelor’s degree and later received graduate degrees from Boston University and Boston College.
-So I was 100 percent New England, until 1993 when I moved to Manhattan.
-One has to make a living and I supported myself in Information Technology.
-It took a long time to get to a point where I could afford to devote myself fully to writing.
-I always wrote a little, a poem, a short story, articles here and there, but only since 2014 have I dedicated myself fully to writing novels.
+I am a New Englander, born and raised and a denizen of the rural landscape of my childhood.
+I still love the woods, ponds, and fields of New England.
+I was born in Boston and grew up in Westport, Connecticut.
+I went to Brown University in Providence, Rhode Island for my Bachelor’s degree in psychology.
+After that came graduate degrees from Boston University and Boston College.
+It was all New England, until 1993 when I moved to Manhattan.
+One has to make a living and I supported myself there in Information Technology.
+Of course, I always wrote a little, a poem here, a short story there, occasional articles and even letters to the editor, but only since 2014 have I dedicated myself to writing novels.

 I am married to Karen Loew, a wonderful artist, and life partner.
 We have a big apartment in Upper Manhattan, where she has room to paint and I have room to write.
 The parks, trees and wildlife nearby thankfully still allow me a glimpse of nature.